 Different Types of Hangovers:

-Physiological Hangover: A physiological hangover is when the body has been over-stimulated due to a large intake of alcohol, sugar or other substances.
-Symptoms include a headache, nausea, dehydration and fatigue.
+- Physiological Hangover: A physiological hangovers is when the body has been over-stimulated due to a large intake of alcohol, sugar or other substances.
+Symptoms include a headache, nausea, dehydration and fatigue

 - Psycho-spiritual Hangover:

 A psycho-spiritual hangovers is when there is an underlying feeling of emptiness or dissatisfaction after a night of indulgence.
 Feelings of guilt or regret often accompany this type of hangover, and an awareness that the behavior perpetuated was not conducive to personal well-being.